 Woolacombe School has been awarded the Gold School Games Mark

-Well done to Laura Martin and our staff who deliver high quality PE provision to all of our children.
+Well done to Natalie Gibson and our staff who deliver high quality PE provision to all of our children.

 The School Games Mark is currently available for all School Games Registered Schools.

 At our schools Physical Education and Sport plays an important role in ensuring that we offer the very best and enriched experiences to our children.
 PE is high focus within the school day but also in lunch-time provision and extra-curricular clubs etc.

 A wide range of PE is delivered to the pupils, which aims to engage and inspire and give the necessary skills and knowledge for healthy life-styles.